 It is her bad faith in discussing the law that warrants disqualifying her.
 About the evils of climate change, access to health care and voter intimidation, Americans deserve better than a relativist dressed in originalist drag.
 The Senate should vote no on the nomination of Amy Coney Barrett.

 Another pre-election example of the intersection of politics and religion came in Springfield, where the bishop of Springfield’s Catholic diocese, Thomas Paprocki, was quoted in the State Journal-Register as saying abortion is “it’s the most important issue” in this year’s elections.
 The headline (which got it right): “Paprocki ignites debate — again — when religion and politics collide.”
 This is a hardy perennial — or quadrennial, since Paprocki’s politicking seems to come up in presidential election years.
-He got into it again this year:
+Here, as quoted by the J-R, is this year’s talking point:

 Catholic voters should also go through a discernment process, Paprocki said, and examine how their consciences are formed and what criteria they use to make decisions about who to vote for.